 *If compatibility with or compliance with an interface standard, etc., is indicated, the requirements of that standard are met.

-Connectors, which are passive products, are components that provide the function of "connection" by receiving part of the transmission margin in the concept of "signal integrity".
-Except for cases where the "share" of each part is determined by standards, the characteristics required will vary strictly depending on the construction of the customer's system.
-Ultimately, the product will be adopted after simulation using a characteristic model and verification using detailed data, and evaluation of the actual product.
-In other words, except for standard products, the expression "**Gbps compatible connector" is not necessarily accurate.
-On the other hand, we understand that information such as "compatible data rate" is very advantageous, even if it is only as a guideline, at the initial consideration stage of the introduction stage.
-Therefore, IRISO has defined "compatible data rate" as a reference value that we recommend based on our experience supporting customers and our track record of evaluating and designing high-frequency products, and has begun to assign it to each product group.
-In this regard, we keep the following points in mind.
+Connectors are passive products that provide a "connection" function, taking a portion of the transmission margin in the context of "signal integrity."
+Except for cases where the "share" of each component is defined by standards, the exact characteristics required vary depending on the customer's system configuration.
+Ultimately, the connector is selected after simulations using characteristic models and detailed data verification, followed by evaluation of the actual product.
+In other words, except for standardized products, the expression "Gbps-compatible connector" is not necessarily accurate.
+However, we understand that information such as "compatible data rate" is extremely useful, even as a rough guide, during the initial customer consideration phase.
+Therefore, IRISO has defined "compatible data rate" as a reference value for our recommended values, based on our experience supporting customers and our track record in evaluating and designing high-frequency products, and has begun assigning it to each product group.
+In doing so, we keep the following points in mind.

 The data rate definition was performed with the most requested differential 100Ω, and was defined based on the mixed-mode S-parameters, which are the most popular parameters for passive components for high-speed transmission.
 In addition, because it depends on the customer's usage environment, crosstalk is not taken into account, and a single lane is defined.
 To avoid complication, the definition is based only on differential transmission and reflection characteristics.
 As a general rule, we use products that are mounted on our own printed circuit board, including soldered parts to the circuit board.